Zambia

 Carbon budgeting

-Zambias National Determined Contribution calls for reducing carbon dioxide-equivalent emissions by at least 25 percent by 2030 compared to the 2010 base year emission levels, a level that can to 47% if the country can secure significant international support to finance the proposed mitigation and adaptation plans.
-However, there is currently no initiatives underway to use carbon budgeting as a policy tool to limit the countrys sectoral carbon emissions trajectory.
-Neither the countrys National Policy on Climate Change nor its National Adaptation Plan of Action calls for strict limits on emissions in the countrys main economic sectors in line with achieving the Paris Climate Agreements.
+Zambias Nationally Determined Contribution calls for reducing carbon dioxide-equivalent emissions by at least 25% by 2030 compared to 2010 base year levels, increasing to 47% with support from international finance.
+Carbon budgeting is not currently used as a policy tool to limit the countrys carbon emissions.
+Neither the National Policy on Climate Change nor its National Adaptation Plan of Action calls for strict limits on emissions in the countrys main economic sectors, in line with achieving Paris Agreement commitments.
+However, there is some evidence that discussions are beginning to take place on differentiated emissions per sector and establishing an emissions inventory.

-Zambias National Determined Contribution calls for reducing carbon dioxide-equivalent emissions by at least 25 percent by 2030 compared to the 2010 base year emission levels, a level that can to 47% if the country can secure significant international support to finance the proposed mitigation and adaptation plans.
-However, there is currently no initiatives underway to use carbon budgeting as a policy tool to limit the countrys sectoral carbon emissions trajectory.
-Neither the countrys National Policy on Climate Change nor its National Adaptation Plan of Action calls for strict limits on emissions in the countrys main economic sectors in line with achieving the Paris Climate Agreements.
+Zambias Nationally Determined Contribution calls for reducing carbon dioxide-equivalent emissions by at least 25% by 2030 compared to 2010 base year levels, increasing to 47% with support from international finance.
+Carbon budgeting is not currently used as a policy tool to limit the countrys carbon emissions.
+Neither the National Policy on Climate Change nor its National Adaptation Plan of Action calls for strict limits on emissions in the countrys main economic sectors, in line with achieving Paris Agreement commitments.
+However, there is some evidence that discussions are beginning to take place on differentiated emissions per sector and establishing an emissions inventory.

 Clean energy policy